MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - To collapse the panel, click **Collapse**.

-When the evaluation panel is expanded, your can watch your rule being evaluated against the [sample payload](rules.md#sample).
-As you make changes to the sample or to a clause, the content in the evaluation panel updates accordingly.
+When the evaluation panel is expanded, your can watch your rule being evaluated against the [payload sample](rules.md#samples).
+As you make changes to the sample or to a clause, the content in the evaluation panel updates.

 The evaluation panel displays the decision Fraud Protection returns for this sample event, as well as any values associated with the response.
 If a reason or support message was specified, it also appears here.
 The clause that triggers the decision is outlined in green.